 Choosing The Right Volunteering Role For You

 If you are trying to decide what the best volunteering role might be for you, it’s a good idea to think about what interests and excites you most.
-It could be something you’ve enjoyed doing before or something completely new which you’ve always wanted to try.
+It could be something you’ve enjoyed doing before, or something completely new which you’ve always wanted to try.

-When thinking about volunteer work, you should also consider what time and skills you would be willing and able to offer in a volunteering role.
+You should also consider what time and skills you would be willing and able to offer in a volunteering role.

 Finding Volunteering Opportunities

-Once you’ve decided on the type of volunteer work you’re looking for, there are plenty of organisations that can help you find a volunteering role to match:
+Once you’ve decided on the type of volunteer work you’re looking for, there are plenty of organisations that can help you find a volunteering role to match.

 Visit your local Volunteer Centre